Beacon of Hope Crisis Center

 A nonprofit organization

 Our Economic Sustainability Program offers instruction with computers, typing, resume writing, dressing for success, mock interviews, financial budgeting, and assistance with job placement.
 We assist survivors of domestic violence and sexual assault in moving from short-term safety to long-term security.
-We accomplish this by providing them with the knowledge and skills to achieve economic self-sufficiency; experience has proven that employment is first among three key factors (employment, housing, and transportation) in helping domestic violence victims achieve self-sufficiency to remain independent from their abusers.
+We accomplish this by providing them with the knowledge and skills to achieve economic self-sufficiency; experience has proven that employment is first among three key factors (employment, housing, and transportation) in helping domestic violence survivors achieve self-sufficiency to remain independent from their abusers.
 In addition, we partner with local corporations to provide job interviews and employment opportunities.

 Our Purple Sneakers Program is committed to supporting the needs of young adults through outreach and education.
 The Purple Sneakers Program consists of educating and saving lives by addressing young adult dating violence and healthy relationships.
 Our outreach is tailored to high school and college students and is used as a comprehensive primer on intimate partner abuse that ensures community awareness.